The comfortable familiarity dilemma

 “The more familiar things feel, the harder it is to change.”

-How to overcome the comfortable familiarity dilemma?
+How to overcome the comfortable familiarity dilemma

 When I was working at Sky on the innovations team, we asked uncomfortable questions in every brainstorming meeting.
 Two I remember clearly were: “Should we see Netflix, YouTube and other online streaming platforms as competitors?”
 And “will our set-top box become obsolete in the future?”
 These questions were uncomfortable because satellite dishes and set-top boxes were our core products, the technology that was hardest for competitors to replicate.
 The answers we got from executives almost always came from a place of comfortable familiarity with the systems we already had: “Netflix uses the internet, they don’t have the bandwidth to compete with satellite TV” or “TVs are not platforms, customers will always need a set-top box.”
-At the same time, we were encouraged by management to think 2–3 years ahead, build prototypes, and demo them internally to influence decision makers.
+At the same time, we were encouraged to think 4 to 5 years ahead, build prototypes, and demo them internally to influence decision makers.
 Eventually, TVs became SmartTVs, set-top boxes became apps, and Netflix, Amazon Prime, Disney+, Hulu, Discovery+, YouTube and Twitch became the new controllers and distributors of television content.
 And Sky, thanks to its investment in R&D, never completely fell behind, but it did have to play catch-up in a market it once controlled.
 Just to give you an idea, Netflix alone has about 17.5 million UK subscribers, while Sky has around 12.7 million.

 The only way around comfortable familiarity is to keep questioning limits and experimenting in the open, releasing prototypes one after another.
 Google and Sky taught me that the path forward is to test ideas quickly, take more risks and treat comfort as the real danger.